 PR is all about calculated risk – we offer our professional advice, craft, coordinate and pitch but, ultimately, you pay your money and take your chance.
 When things go to plan the pay-off can be exceptional.
 At other times, the best ideas sink without trace.
 When marketing budgets are pinched to the limit that may not be what you want to hear, but there it is.

-So, some #truths about public relations and about me as a PR consultant are probably a great place to start….
+So, some #truths about public relations are probably a great place to start….

 Bright ideas and great stories sometimes do come to you in a flash of inspiration, before being embraced by the ecstatic media.
 Sometimes.
 Alright, rarely.